What is student exchange?

 Who is eligible?

-Undergraduate and associate degree: students must have completed at least one semester (minimum 36 credit points) at the time of registration.
+Undergraduate and associate degree: students must have completed at least one semester (minimum 36 credit points) at the time of registration, and one year (minimum 72 credit points) by time of departure.

-Postgraduate and Diploma of Languages: students can register during their first semester.
+Postgraduate and Diploma of Languages: students can register during their first semester, and must have completed one semester (minimum 36 credit points) by time of departure.

 Vocational Education: students are not eligible for exchange (check out our short-term programs instead).